 The German department believes that to be successful and motivated in learning the language, as much time as possible must be spent being immersed in German language and culture.
 We maintain this ethos by offering all students a range of exciting opportunities including:

-- An annual German exchange with our partner school in Nauen, North Germany.
+- An regular German exchange with our partner school in Nauen, North Germany.
 We visit them in December so that we can enjoy the traditional Christmas markets, and they visit us in March.
 This is for years 10-13.

 - An annual trip to München (Munich) in Bavaria in the Summer term (May).
 We visit the BMW museum, the Allianz Arena, the fairy tale castle Neuschwanstein set deep in the Bavarian forest, the Olympiapark and Olympic Tower, as well as lots of sightseeing and shopping in the town.
 This is for years 9 and 10.